Neo-Indian Attack

 This opening is also known as the Seirawan Attack, after top 1980s player Yasser Seirawan.

 Description

 The pinning of the f6-knight looks similar to the Torre Attack, but while the Torre is fairly common, the Neo-Indian is rarely played.
 The move order has been used by players such as David Janowski against Edward Lasker in New York City 1922.
-The opening has been considered possible opening surprise in the Secrets of Opening Surprises series.
+The opening has been considered a possible opening surprise in the Secrets of Opening Surprises series.

 The most common responses from Black are: